Pathoschild/smapi-mod-dump/source/Daily Screenshot/README.md

 }
 ```

+Note: Older configuration files (from prior to v2.0) will automatically be upgraded to the newer format when you upgrade to v2.0 or later.

+For more examples of ways to customize the config.json file, see the [Examples](https://github.com/CompSciLauren/stardew-valley-daily-screenshot-mod/wiki/Examples-for-config.json-file) from the GitHub Wiki!

+### Triggers

 Triggers are things that must happen for a screenshot to take place.
-All of the items must be true.
+All of the conditions must be true.
 Automatic screenshots (without a key press) happen at most once a day.
+Manual screenshots (with a key press) can be taken multiple times.

 <!-- markdownlint-disable MD033 -->
 | Setting | Description | Type | Default Setting |